Huang Wei-che

-Huang Wei-che (黃偉哲 (Huáng Wěizhé); born 26 September 1963) is a Taiwanese politician and medical researcher.
-He was a member of the Legislative Yuan from 2005 to 2018.
-Huang is the incumbent Mayor of Tainan since 25 December 2018 after winning the title during the 2018 local elections on 24 November 2018.
+Huang Wei-che (黃偉哲 (Huáng Wěizhé); born 26 September 1963) is a Taiwanese politician and medical researcher who has served as the 2nd mayor of Tainan since 2018.
+He was previously a member of the Legislative Yuan from 2005 to 2018.

 Early life and education

-Huang was born in Tainan, Taiwan, as one of five children in a family of Taiwanese doctors.
-His father, Huang Huihuang, was a physician.
-Wei-che's sister, Huang Chih-hsien, is a political commentator and his younger brother, Su Tzu-yun (who took his mother's surname), is a researcher at the Taiwan Center for Security Studies at National Chengchi University.
+Huang was born in Cigu District, Tainan, in 1963.
+He was one of five children.
+His father, Huang Hui-huang (黃輝煌), was a physician, and his mother was a teacher.
+His sister, Huang Chih-hsien, is a political commentator, and his younger brother, Su Tzu-yun (who took his mother's surname), is a researcher at the Taiwan Center for Security Studies at National Chengchi University.

-Huang attended Taipei Municipal Jianguo High School and graduated from National Taiwan University with a Bachelor of Science (B.S.) in agronomy.
-He then pursued graduate studies in the United States at Harvard University, where he earned a Master of Public Administration (M.P.A.) from the Harvard Kennedy School in 1993, and completed further advanced studies at Yale University, earning a Master of Public Health (M.P.H.) from the Yale School of Medicine in 2001.
+Huang graduated from Taipei Municipal Chien Kuo High School.
+He then attended National Taiwan University, graduating with a Bachelor of Science (B.S.) in agronomy in 1988.
+As an undergraduate, Huang was involved in multiple student protests, and volunteered in HIV/AIDS research.
+He then pursued graduate studies in the United States, earning a Master of Public Health (M.P.H.) from Yale University in 1993 and a Master of Public Administration (M.P.A.) from Harvard University in 2001.